In This Article

 Courts encourage modification of guardianship if the person’s condition improves.
 Full guardianship should be reduced to limited guardianship if the person regains some capacity.

-Tips for Fulfilling Guardian Duties
+Best Practices for Guardian Duties

 Conclusion